23/resumable.js/README.md

 You should allow for the same chunk to be uploaded more than once; this isn't standard behaviour, but on an unstable network environment it could happen, and this case is exactly what Resumable.js is designed for.

-For every request, you can confirm reception in HTTP status codes:
+For every request, you can confirm reception in HTTP status codes (can be change through the `permanentErrors` option):

 * `200`: The chunk was accepted and correct.
 No need to re-upload.
-* `415`. `500`, `501`: The file for which the chunk was uploaded is not supported, cancel the entire upload (in fact, any >=400 HTTP status code will trigger this result, [see details](https://twitter.com/#!/guan/status/131056635341844480).
+* `415`. `500`, `501`: The file for which the chunk was uploaded is not supported, cancel the entire upload.
 * _Anything else_: Something went wrong, but try reuploading the file.

 ## Handling GET (or `test()` requests)

-This will allow uploads to be resumed after browser restarts and even across browsers (in theory you could even run the same file upload across multiple tabs or different browsers).
+Enabling the `testChunks` option will allow uploads to be resumed after browser restarts and even across browsers (in theory you could even run the same file upload across multiple tabs or different browsers).
 The `POST` data requests listed are required to use Resumable.js to receive data, but you can extend support by implementing a corresponding `GET` request with the same parameters:

 * If this request returns a `200` HTTP code, the chunks is assumed to have been completed.
 * If the request returns anything else, the chunk will be uploaded in the standard fashion.

+After this is done and `testChunks` enabled, an upload can quickly catch up even after a browser restart by simply verifying already uploaded chunks that do not need to be uploaded again.

 ## Full documentation